Self Growth

 1. Clarify Your "Why"

 "Why you do it" matters more than "what you do."
-A vision like "the exhilaration I get from running and a healthy body that lets me play with my kids" sustains action on difficult days far better than the goal "run every day."
+A vision like "the exhilaration I get from running and a healthy body that lets me play with my kids" sustains action on difficult days far better than your goals of "run every day."
 Clarifying the values behind your goals is the wellspring of staying power.

 2. Make Progress Visible